-In my version of process thought, the uniquely all-inclusive way of newly interacting (God) can just as easily be described as boundlessly self-othering communion—a way of interacting, in order to be newly interacting, must be inherently self-othering, and in order to continue as that way, it must be inherently self-othering communion.
+In my version of process thought, the uniquely all-inclusive way of newly interacting (God) can just as easily be described in more Hegelian terms as boundlessly self-othering communion—a way of interacting, in order to be newly interacting, must be inherently self-othering, and in order to continue as that way, it must be inherently self-othering communion.

 As boundless, God is the version of this communion “than which a greater cannot be thought,” as St. Anselm famously said.
 Countless others, like and unlike you and me, are bounded versions of this (“God’s image”) than which a greater can be thought.
 So there is a mutually entangling likeness/unlikeness among God and countless others.
 (Catherine Keller calls it apophatic entanglement: “a full ontological relationalism [wherein] uncertainty, the apophatic, the unknowable [is] built into the elemental fabric of the universe.”)

 There’s a Trinitarian structure to this that is, arguably, congruent with the Nicene Creed.

 What the creed calls “God the Father” can be associated with boundlessly self-othering communion as boundlessly SELF-othering communion.

 What the creed calls “true God from true God, begotten, not made” can be associated with boundlessly self-othering communion as boundlessly self-OTHERING communion, fully humanized in the ongoing, communion-enlivening life of Jesus of Nazareth.

 What the creed calls “the Holy Spirit” can be associated with boundlessly self-othering communion as boundlessly self-othering COMMUNION.